Part 9 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 - You have to register the name you want at your local registry.
-There are many different laws and rules that apply to registration, and it’s senseless to even try to cover them here.
-The best thing to do is find out the rules in your own area and adhere to them.
+There are many different laws and rules that apply to registration, and it’s senseless to try to cover them here.
+The best thing to do is to find out the regulations in your area and adhere to them.

 - Avoid choosing names that are similar to other corporations, especially popular ones.
-For example, calling your business “Macrosoft” if your business creates software opens you up to all sorts of legal trouble.
-Even if your copycat name is legal, customers will think you’d rather steal someone else’s reputation than make your own.
+Calling your business “Macrosoft” if your business creates software opens you up to all sorts of legal trouble.
+Even if your copycat name is legitimate, customers will think you’d rather steal someone else’s reputation than make your own.

 - Once you have a good name, don’t register it right away.
 Think about it for a few days.
 A spur-of-the-moment idea often gets a different feeling after a few days.

-- Create a letterhead with your word processor to see how it looks in print.
+- Create your letterhead with your word processor to see how it looks in print.

 - See if you can come up with a better name by writing in different ways, using different words with similar meanings.
 A thesaurus can help you accomplish this.

 - Say your business name out loud.
-Does it sound right?
+Does it sound, right?
 Is it smooth to pronounce, or is it a tongue twister?
-If you have trouble saying it, your prospective customer will have trouble saying it and remembering it, so you may want to create a different name.
+If you have trouble saying it, your prospective customer will have difficulty saying and remembering it, so you may want to create a different name.

-- Does your business name specifically describe your business while allowing you to expand in your industry?
+- Does your business name accurately describe your business while allowing you to expand in your industry?

 Action Steps to Choose the Best Name for Your Business

-- Come up with a number of business names that you like and sleep on it.
-See if you still like them after a day or two
+- Come up with several business names that you like and sleep on it.
+See if you still want them after a day or two

 - Check that the business name is not yet registered